sandeepnallapu198/Twitter-Sentiment-Analysis---NLP/README.md

-This is a collection of 5513 tweets collected for four different topics, namely, Apple, Google, Microsoft, Twitter It is collected and hand-classified by Sanders Analytics LLC.
+This is a collection of 5513 tweets collected for four different topics, namely, Apple, Google, Microsoft, Twitter It is collected and hand-classified by Sanders Analytics LLC [3].
 Each entry in the corpus contains, Tweet id, Topic and a Sentiment label.
 We use Twitter-Python library to enrich this data by downloading data like Tweet text, Creation Date, Creator etc. for every Tweet id.
 Each Tweet is hand classified by an American male into the following